 A pest is different to a disease!
 Apple tree pests are living insects, whereas disease of apple trees are normally fungus types.
 At one time - in the UK - it was possible to use a winter tar wash on trees, and this killed the overwintering apple tree pests for the following growing season.
 Tar oil wash has now been banned, though it is still possible to get other types of winter wash treatment for apple tree pests.

-Generally, there are only two or three pests that cause problems - mainly worms or maggots in the apple fruit!
+Generally, there are only two or three pests that cause problems when growing apple or other top fruit trees - mainly worms or maggots in the apple fruit!

 The main thing, is to get the adult pest, before it lays its eggs, which then become maggots!

 Codling Moth Larvae is probably the worst offender, but can be - and should be - controlled by several different means.
 The Codling Moth larvae - maggot - is the normal 'worm' found inside apple fruits.
 Treatment of Codling Moths.
 The main problem with Codling Moth, is that it can have three generations in a year!
 Each generation needs treatment!